shriyagumber/csci596/Proposal/proposal.md

 ### Top-Down Approach:
 In contrast, the top-down approach in MLFF is more phenomenological.
 It focuses on capturing the overall behavior of molecular systems without delving deeply into the fundamental physics at play.
 This approach often involves training the machine learning model on empirical data or data from experimental results.
 The model learns to reproduce the observed macroscopic properties of the system.
 The top-down approach is generally more computationally efficient in terms of data generation.
 It can also be more flexible and adaptable to a wide range of systems, as it is not as tightly bound to the specifics of quantum mechanical calculations.
 The accuracy of a top-down model is generally limited by the quality of the training data.
 If the training data lacks certain interactions or is not representative of the true diversity of molecular behavior, the model's predictions may be less reliable.

-While mostly bottom-up approaches are used to train MLIPs, the parameters can, however, be re-trained using the experimental results by transfer learning approach.
+While mostly bottom-up approaches are used to train MLIPs, the parameters, however, can be re-trained using the experimental results by transfer learning approach.

 # Literature